Zachary Quinto

-Early life
+Early life and education

-Zachary John Quinto was born in Pittsburgh, Pennsylvania to Margaret "Margo" (née McArdle), who worked at an investment firm and later at a magistrate's office, and Joseph John "Joe" Quinto, a barber.
-He was raised in the suburb of Green Tree, Pennsylvania and attended Saints Simon and Jude Catholic School (closed 2010).
+Zachary John Quinto was born in Pittsburgh, Pennsylvania, to Margaret "Margo" (née McArdle), who worked at an investment firm and later at a magistrate's office, and Joseph John "Joe" Quinto, a barber.
+He was raised in the suburb of Green Tree, Pennsylvania, and attended Saints Simon and Jude Catholic School (closed 2010).
 His father died of cancer when Quinto was seven years old, and Quinto and his brother, Joe, were subsequently raised by their mother.
 Quinto's maternal great-grandfather was the labor activist and Republican Pittsburgh City Councilman Peter J. McArdle, whom Pittsburgh's P.J.
 McArdle Roadway is named after.
 His maternal grandfather was Joseph A. McArdle, a Democratic member of the U.S. House of Representatives.

 Quinto was raised Catholic.
 His father was of Italian descent, while his mother was of Irish ancestry.
 Quinto graduated from Central Catholic High School in 1995, where he participated in its musicals and won the Gene Kelly Award for Best Supporting Actor, and then attended Carnegie Mellon University's School of Drama, from which he graduated in 1999.